 Key Stage 5

-A level courses offered in English are English Literature AS and A2 (with OCR) and Communication and Culture Studies AS and A2 (with AQA).
-Both have a high take up and great results!
+A level courses offered in English are English Literature A level (OCR specification H472) Both have a good take up and great results!

 Why choose the subject?